 - European harmony - European Union countries are no longer at loggerheads like they were in the past.
 With the exception of civil war in Yugoslavia (which wasn't in the EU at the time), Europe has managed to heal the divisions which were so painfully exposed in the two World Wars in the Twentieth Century.
 The EU was awarded the Nobel Peace Prize in 2012 for helping to promote peace and international co-operation.
 Many Eastern European countries are keen to join the EU because they feel it will help promote economic and political stability.

 - Legal and human rights.
 The EU has a strong commitment to human rights, preventing discrimination and the due process of law.
 This makes the EU attractive to countries, such as the Ukraine who wish to share in similar legal and human rights.

 - Prospect of membership has helped modernise countries, such as Turkey.
-The Copenhagen Criteria for EU membership enshrine commitment to human rights, rule of law and market economy.
+The Copenhagen Criteria for EU membership enshrine a commitment to human rights, the rule of law and a market economy.
 The prospect of gaining membership of the EU, encourage countries to implement human rights legislation.

 - According to one study - over ten years (1993-2003), the Single Market has boosted the EU’s GDP by €877 billion [£588 billion].
 This represents €5,700 [£3,819] of extra income per household.

 - A paper, Campos, Coricelli, and Moretti (2014) used the synthetic counterfactuals method (SCM) pioneered by Abadie and Gardeazabal (2003).
 The red dotted line shows estimated GDP if the country had not been a member of the EU.
 This shows that even more prosperous EU countries, such as the UK have benefited from higher GDP as a result of being in the EU.